IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dt class="jump-anchor" id="gl-core-service">Core Service</dt>
 <dd>The UID2 Core Service is a centralized service that manages access to <a href="#gl-salt">salts</a>, encryption keys, and other relevant data in the UID2 ecosystem.</dd>
 <dd>For an overview of all the UID2 services, see <a href="/docs/intro#components">Components</a>.</dd>

-<dt class="jump-anchor" id="gl-customer-data-platform">Customer Data Platform (CDP)</dt>
-<dd>A Customer Data Platform (CDP) is a prebuilt, packaged software system that creates a unified customer database that is accessible to other systems.
-The CDP centralizes customer data from multiple sources and makes the data available to other systems.</dd>

 </dl>